 If you have a dog breed with hair rather than fur, you’re no stranger to the groomer.
 Constantly growing hair requires regular trims.
 Even dogs with fur benefit from the occasional sprucing up.
 Those grooming trips start to add up over time – especially if you go weekly.
 You may wonder about spacing out those trims by tackling them yourself.
-If you’re feeling brave or have training, dog grooming clippers let you provide doggie makeovers at home.
+If you’re feeling brave or have the training, dog grooming clippers let you provide doggie makeovers at home.

 Not every dog sports a coat of plushy fur.
 Some dogs have hair, just like ours:

 - Logatto Romagnolos

 Their hair grows continuously.
 Without a visit to the salon to tame their locks, you’ll end up with a matted mess.
 (And an uncomfortable dog) Regular trimming visits become part of your routine as an owner – whether you opt for a standard “breed cut” or not.
 And your favored groomer wields the dog grooming clipper of their choice.

 Dog grooming clippers work differently from human clippers.
 You may not mind the sound of an angry hornet working around your ears, but your dog won’t tolerate the same.
 As such, dog grooming clippers come with quiet motors.

 They also have a lower vibration.
 Dogs have sensitive skin, and an irritating buzz pressed against their body for any length of time can cause distress.
 After all, human clippers work on your head.
 Your skull has some of the thickest bones, and it absorbs that vibration.
 Imagine how you’d feel if you moved the clippers over your arms or legs?
 Not fun.
 That’s how it would feel for your dog.
 Dog grooming clippers use a softer vibration your dog tolerates.